Play the Game. Change the Game. Leave the Game.

 Harvard psychologist Robert Livingston contends that racism operates like an addiction for so many White people: hard to admit, and even harder to quit.
 Given their unwillingness to kick the habit, where does this leave Black people?
 In this provocative book, Livingston has flipped the script, asking: How can Black people attain prosperity and peace of mind despite the enduring presence of racism?
 Livingston reveals three paths:

-• Play the game, or find ways to work within mainstream, predominantly White systems without sacrificing your identity or dignity.
+- Play the game, or find ways to work within mainstream, predominantly White systems without sacrificing your identity or dignity.
 Think of Kenneth Chenault, a “tempered radical” who rose through the ranks to become the first Black CEO of American Express.

-• Change the game, or challenge the status quo in an effort to upend White supremacy—like Colin Kaepernick, whose idealism cost him his football career but made him an icon.
+- Change the game, or challenge the status quo in an effort to upend White supremacy—like Colin Kaepernick, whose idealism cost him his football career but made him an icon.

-• Leave the game, or turn away from White environments to carve out spaces where Black people can flourish—from HBCUs to entrepreneurship to the creation of ethnic enclaves, like the all-Black, middle-class neighborhood where Livingston himself grew up.
+- Leave the game, or turn away from White environments to carve out spaces where Black people can flourish—from HBCUs to entrepreneurship to the creation of ethnic enclaves, like the all-Black, middle-class neighborhood where Livingston himself grew up.

 Drawing on social science, his own experiences, and interviews with trailblazing Black leaders and luminaries, Livingston reveals the contours of these oft overlapping paths for effectively navigating, mitigating, and circumventing White supremacy.
 Play the Game.
 Change the Game.
-Leave the Game. is a bold, groundbreaking proposition that empowers listeners to make the leap from being played to creating their own game plan.
+Leave the Game. is a bold, groundbreaking proposition that empowers readers to make the leap from being played to creating their own game plan.

 Critic Reviews

 “My grandmother used to tell us that racism ‘is white people’s problem,’ not ours.
 I think she was trying to teach us that we had to live our lives fully on our terms, without internalizing the limits other people would place on us.
-Play the Game is a wise, generous book that recognizes that you have more power than you may think to set your own rules and create your own change.
-An intellectually provocative and emotionally useful book for our times.”—Deval Patrick, seventy-first governor of Massachusetts (2007-2015)

-“Written with a keen understanding of the complexities of race and identity, this book is an uplifting message that marginalized groups are both mighty and resourceful.
-A timely reminder for those who feel lost during these difficult times.”—Kimberlé Crenshaw, distinguished professor of law at UCLA and faculty director of the Center for Intersectionality and Social Policy Studies, Columbia University

 Play the Game.
 Change the Game.
+Leave the Game. is a wise, generous book that recognizes that you have more power than you may think to set your own rules and create your own change.” —Deval Patrick, governor of Massachusetts (2007–2015)

+“Written with a keen understanding of the complexities of race and identity, this book is an uplifting message that marginalized groups are both mighty and resourceful.
+A timely reminder for those who feel lost during these difficult times.”—Kimberlé Crenshaw, distinguished professor of law at UCLA and Columbia Law School

-Leave the Game. is a compelling exploration of resilience and change.
-There’s so much in this world over which we have no control, but Livingston reminds us of just how much control we do have.
-I think this will be the biggest book about race and careers in a generation.”—Dr. David A. Thomas, twelfth president of Morehouse College (2018-2025)
+“A compelling exploration of resilience and change.
+There’s so much in this world over which we have no control, but Robert Livingston reminds us of just how much control we do have.
+I think this will be the biggest book about race and careers in a generation.”—Dr. David A. Thomas, president of Morehouse College (2018–2025)

 In the spirit of reconciliation, Audible acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
 We pay our respect to their elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.